H2020DiamondEU/Octoboard/readme.md

 <img src="docs/images/system.png" alt="Octoboard PCB Layout" style="background-color:white; width:400px;" />

 #### **1.2 Measurement Chuck**
-The Measurement Chuck allows up to 10 substrates (40 solar cells) to be aged under a nitrogen atmosphere.
+The Measurement Chuck allows up to 10 substrates (40 solar cells on a "University of Marburg" cell layout) to be aged under a nitrogen atmosphere.
 Due to its compact design, up to eight measurement chucks can be fit in a Solaronix SOLIXON A-45 solar simulator.

 **Operation & Handling**